rmcanany/SolidEdgeHousekeeper/README.md

 **Using the Input Editor**

 Before using this command, you must pre-populate property choices from your templates.
-To do so, on the **Configuration Tab -- Templates Page**, select your templates and click the `Update` button.
+To do so, on the [<ins>**Configuration Tab -- Templates Page**</ins>](#templates-page), select your templates and click the `Update` button.
 There are a lot of properties.
 After the update is complete, the `Customize` dialog appears.
 Choose which to make available there.
 If you need a property that is not in your templates, right-click the Favorites pane and click `Add property manually`.
 To access properties not in your Favorites, enable the `Show All Props` option on the toolbar.

 A `Property set`, either `System` or `Custom`, is required.
 The program will normally set the correct choice automatically.
 One exception is if you have a custom property with the same name as a system property.
 In that case, you have to select the appropriate one yourself.
-For more information about `Property sets`, see the **Property Filter** section in this README file.
+For more information about `Property sets`, see the [<ins>**Property Filter**</ins>](#1-property-filter) section in this README file.

 There are five search modes, `PT`, `WC`, `RX`, `EX`, and `X`.